openanalytics/shinyproxy-config-examples/08-embedded-app/README.md

-# Example: embed an app in a website using the API
+# Example: embed an app in a website

 Shiny apps are often embedded in other, larger contexts.
 For example, consider a portal-style webpage that shows a dashboard with components from different